bionetslab/grn-confounders/README.md

 The scripts and package provided in this repository allow users to investigate confounding in network inference using the methods ARACNe-AP, CEMiTool, GENIE3, GRNBoost2, and WGCNA, as presented in this [paper](TODO).
 The directory 'results_paper' contains all the results presented and jupyter-notebooks used in the paper.
 Further, programmers can import the confinspect package directly into their own scripts to implement customized algorithm wrappers and testing procedures.

+Information on the output of the program can be found at the very bottom in 'Plot the results: output explained'.

 ## Prerequisites
 Install [Python](https://www.python.org/downloads/) version 3.8, [R](https://www.r-project.org/) version 4.2, and [Java](https://www.oracle.com/java/technologies/downloads/) openjdk version "1.8.0_345".
 Install [Apache ANT](https://ant.apache.org/).
 Upgrade [pip](https://pypi.org/project/pip/).